 #5 Financial Advisors help Agents Manage Cash Flow

 Having a variable income and investing for the future can be challenging.
 Additionally, the optimal solution requires many different tools.
 The right financial advisor for real estate agents can help you design a net worth statement that provides the right balance of liquidity in the short term and growth in the long run.
 While there is no “one-size-fits-all” solution, many real estate agents would benefit greatly from having the following tools represented in their net worth statement:

 - Checking Account – boring I know, but we all need one

 - HYSA – High Yield Savings Account – if you are an agent and haven’t heard of a HYSA, you need to!

 - Brokerage Account – provides for long-term growth while still allowing for liquidity

 - Retirement Account – the account type will depend on what stage of their career the agent is in

 - Investment Real Estate – while this isn’t a requirement, many successful agents can leverage their skill set and make real estate a significant asset in their net worth.

-As you can see, real estate agents have unique financial needs that the average

-  person doesn’t have to deal with.
-They need someone who can help them organize

-  their finances, provide consistency, manage the details, help them gain clarity,

-  and manage their cash flow.
-A financial advisor can help real estate agents

-  achieve financial success so they can focus on what they do best – selling real

-  estate.
-If you’re a real estate agent and want to start building for your

-  financial future, we would love to connect.
-Grab a time on my calendar for a

-  30-minute phone call.
+As you can see, real estate agents have unique financial needs that the average person doesn’t have to deal with.
+They need someone who can help them organize their finances, provide consistency, manage the details, help them gain clarity, and manage their cash flow.
+A financial advisor can help real estate agents achieve financial success so they can focus on what they do best – selling real estate.
+If you’re a real estate agent and want to start building for your financial future, we would love to connect.
+Grab a time on my calendar for a 30-minute phone call.

-  If you want a deeper dive into these 5 financial tools, you can download our
+If you want a deeper dive into these 5 financial tools, you can download our guide and learn how to take control of your variable income.

-  guide titled, “How Top Producing Real Estate Professionals Can Take Control of

-  Their Variable Income” and get the full run down.